open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 ## Troubleshooting

-1. Creation of USB pendrive failed
+1. Creation of a bootable USB drive failed.

    The possible reason could be USB device is mounted.
-Please unmount the USB drive and retry creating the bootable USB drive.
+Make sure to unmount it and retry creating the bootable USB drive.

-2. If any issues while provisioning the microvisor from Hook OS, automatically logs will be collected from /var/log/os-installer.log file on Hook OS what caused the OS provisioning failed.
+2. To track what caused the failure in provisioning of the microvisor, check the `/var/log/os-installer.log` file on Bootkit OS.

-3. After sucessful installation A banner is printed at the end, summarizing the installation status and providing useful commands/logs path for further management.
+3. After the successful installation, a summary is printed into terminal output.

+   It shows the status of installation and provides useful commands/ paths to logs for further analysis and management.

 ### Edge Node Logs from Developer's System